-There are several old operating systems that are still accessible to this day that requires specialized hardware to use.
-However, there are others that can be played with right from the web browser, and as expected, we are going to discuss a few of them today.
+Several old operating systems are still accessible today, requiring specialized hardware to use.
+However, others can be played with right from the web browser, and as expected, we are going to discuss a few of them today.

 Classic operating systems you can run in your browser

-Now, the operating systems we are going to look at are far older than Windows 10, which is why we can run them in modern web browsers.
-Please do not try this with Internet Explorer, but instead look into the likes of Firefox, Google Chrome, and Microsoft Edge.
+Now, the operating systems we will look at are far older than Windows 11/10, which is why we can run them in modern web browsers like Google Chrome, Microsoft Edge, etc.

 - Windows 1.01